Avixcn/WHSTechNotes/journal.md

 Today i explained what i am doing this winter break

 This winter break i will be hanging out with my grandma and some friends.
 I might also go to the movies or go skating.

+# January 6, 2026

+Over the break I had many different ways to access technology one main way was through my phone.
+I use my phone for many different things but i mainly use it to talk to friends or listen to music.
+Another way i used technology over the break was through my xbox.
+I use my xbox to play video games with my friends, watch youtube, etc. I also used technology to watch movies and shows with family.